-NATIONAL CLERIHEW DAY
+NATIONAL CLERIHEW DAY | JULY 10

-An English novelist and humorist, Edmund Clerihew Bentley (July 10, 1875 – March 30, 1956), was a 16-year-old student when he thought up the lines for his first ever clerihew.
+An English novelist and humorist, Edmund Clerihew Bentley (July 10, 1875 – March 30, 1956), created the first-ever Clerihew at the age of 16.

 Sir Humphry Davy

 Of having discovered sodium